P1N2O/tld-root-zone-db/README.md

 **Updated Daily Dump of the IANA Root Zone Database**

-This project provides a daily dump of the [IANA Root Zone Database](https://www.iana.org/domains/root/db), which contains `TLD Type` and `TLD Manager` for all top-level domains (TLDs).
+This project provides a daily dump of the [IANA Root Zone Database](https://www.iana.org/domains/root/db), which contains `TLD Type`, `TLD Manager` and `RDAP Endpoint` for all top-level domains (TLDs).

 ## Features